10 Best Dog-Friendly Cars Perfect For Your Next Road Trip

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Our cars can represent quite a bit.
-For some they’re an extension of lifestyle, for other’s they’re a pseudo family member.
-There are even those who use their cars to follow Phish on tour every summer, in which case they can be something else entirely — short-term housing.
+For some, they’re an extension of lifestyle, for others they’re a pseudo family member.
+There are even those who use their cars to drive long distances to every stop on the Renaissance tour, in which case they can be something else entirely: short-term housing.
 Some people buy vehicles because they’re sporty, others because they’re rugged.
-Many want ones that are good family haulers or get great fuel economy, others just need enough space for a pillow, blanket, cheap acoustic guitar and hacky sack.
+Many want cars that are good family haulers or get great gas mileage, others just need enough space for a pillow, blanket, cheap acoustic guitar, and a variety of Bey-approved rhinestoned cowboy hats.
 The best of us, though, have a certain four-legged friend in mind when we purchase a vehicle.

 For a vehicle to be considered dog-friendly, it needs several things.
 First, it should be large enough to accommodate most common breeds, whether it’s the smallest Chihuahua or the largest Saint Bernard.
-The vehicle should also be able to carry our canine friend safely and with plenty of room so that tails and tongues aren’t shoved into the front seat to distract us.
-Most will have enough room in the cargo area for a kennel, some will have wide doors to let Rover in and out easily, and most will be low enough that no one’s paws will get hurt jumping in and out once we’ve arrived.
+The vehicle should also be able to carry your canine friend safelyopens in a new tab so that everyone gets from A to B without any problems.
+Most will have enough room in the cargo area for a kennel, some will have wide doors to let the pup in and out easily, and most will be low enough that no one’s paws will get hurt from eagerly jumping out once you’ve arrived.

-That being said, not all dogs have the same set of needs, so we’ll split the list of top ten dog-friendly cars into three groups according to canine lifestyle choices.
+That being said, not all dogs have the same set of needs, so we’ll split the list of top-10 dog-friendly cars into three groups according to canine lifestyle choices.